QutEcoacoustics/research-blog/research/CongressKeynote/Congress-Keynote.md

 ## Slide 12: LDFC spectrograms of three sites at different latitudes
 {% include figure.html src="Slides/Slide12.png" caption="Slide 12." %}

 This slide compares three 24-hour, false-colour spectrograms of three soundscapes from different latitudes.
 All these recordings were obtained in the first week of July (winter) 2015.
-The top PNG recording is dominated by insects.
-It is hard to imagine stuffing more sound into this soundscape.
+The top Papua New Guinea recording is dominated by insects.
+It is hard to imagine squeezing more sound into this soundscape.
 PNG jungles are very loud.
-The middle recording (from Gympie National Park, about 100 kilometers north of Brisbane) is very quiet at night (because the temperatures are near freezing) and dominated by birds during the day.
+The middle recording (from Gympie National Park, about 150 kilometers north of Brisbane) is very quiet at night (because the temperatures are near freezing) and dominated by birds during the day.
 The bottom recording is from Sturt National Park in the far north-west corner of New South Wales, Australia.
 The conditions are desert-like.
 Not only is it very cold at night, but during the day it blows a gale (the yellow-red lines in the middle of the spectrogram).
 The desert morning chorus is diminutive. *Soundmarks* are very useful (actually essential) in order to orient oneself in a soundscape.
 They are the equivalent of *landmarks* in a landscape.

 ---